CityOfNewYork/patterns-cli/readme.md

 Front-end stack, CLI, and cross-utility library for design systems.
 Created by NYC Opportunity for [NYCO Patterns](https://nycopatterns.cityofnewyork.us), [ACCESS NYC Patterns](https://accesspatterns.cityofnewyork.us), and Growing Up/Generation NYC Patterns.

+* 📦 Creates and organizes pattern source code using a [design system methodology](#design-system-methodology).
+* ⚪ Manages [Design Tokens](#design-tokens) through JavaScript configuration and shares them with Sass files.
 * 💅 Compiles [Sass](https://sass-lang.com/) using [node-sass](https://github.com/sass/node-sass) and [PostCSS](https://postcss.org/).
 * 🗞 Bundles JavaScript ES using [rollup.js](https://rollupjs.org/guide/en/).
 * 🗜️ SVG icon optimizer and sprite generator using [svgo](https://github.com/svg/svgo) and [svgstore-cli](https://github.com/svgstore/svgstore-cli).
 * ✨ Generates a static site using [slm-lang](https://github.com/slm-lang) for documentation and development.
 * 🤓 Serves the local development environment using [Express.js](https://expressjs.com/).
-* 📦 Creates and organizes pattern source code using a [design system methodology](#design-system-methodology).
-* ⚛️ CSS and JavaScript Framework agnostic; use Bootstrap, Tailwind CSS, Svelte, React, or Vue (or none of them... or all of them).
+* 🌈 CSS and JavaScript Framework agnostic; use Bootstrap, Tailwindcss, Svelte, React, or Vue (or none of them... or all of them).
 * 🚀 Scripts for publishing a pattern library to [npm](https://www.npmjs.com/) for integration in a digital product ecosystem.

 Each major feature uses a [configuration file](https://github.com/CityOfNewYork/nyco-patterns-framework/tree/master/config) for adding additional plugins and functionality.
 Additionally, this package can be extended with npm packages and custom [npm scripts](https://docs.npmjs.com/misc/scripts).